ysfiqbl/frontend-nanodegree-arcade-game/README.md

 Use up, right, left and down arrow keys to move the player.
 Use the space bar to throw rocks and kill enemy bugs.

-Blue Gem: 100 points
+-Blue Gem: 100 points
-Green Gem: 200 points
+-Green Gem: 200 points
-Orange Gem: 300 points
+-Orange Gem: 300 points
-Heart: 1 Life
+-Heart: 1 Life
-Reach the water: 100 points
+-Reach the water: 100 points

 When the player reaches the water, the player returns to the starting point and new enemies and collectables items are spawned.